pyrologic/pyrologjs/README.md

 ### Change Logger Configuration

-You can apply a new logger configuration at any time calling `PyroLog.getInstance().applyConfiguration()` with the new logger configuration.
+You can apply a new logger configuration at any time by calling `PyroLog.getInstance().applyConfiguration()` with the new logger configuration.
-In this case, the previous configuration is dropped, the new configuration is checked and parsed and then all existing loggers are re-configured with the new settings.
+In this case, the previous configuration is dropped, the new configuration is checked and parsed and all existing loggers are re-configured with the new settings.

 ### Logging Level Enumeration in JavaScript

 The symbolic logging level values are not directly available in JavaScript, since the TypeScript enumeration `Level` is resolved by the TypeScript compiler.
-In order to deal with that, one can use the object `JsLevel` instead, which provides each logging level as a property:
+In order to deal with that, you can use the object `JsLevel` instead, which provides each logging level as a property:
 ```js
 import { JsLevel } from "@pyrologic/pyrologjs";
 ```